 You have done very well with your dialogue.
 The tension and the daughter’s excitement both come over very well.
 I hope you are writing a novel in your spare time, Cristina!

-Homework for the 17th November 1997

-21st assignment.

 Write a story about two contrasting characters.

 ANNE HAMMOND AND FRANKIE PALLETTA